-1. The borrower must be a first-time home buyer, which is defined as someone who has not owned a home in the three years prior to applying for the One Mortgage Program.
+1. The borrower must be a first-time homebuyer, which is defined as someone who has not owned a home in the three years prior to applying for the One Mortgage Program.

 4. Borrowers must have less than $75,000 in liquid assets, excluding retirement accounts, such as 401K and 403B accounts, to qualify.

-5. As detailed above, home buyers must have a minimum of 3 percent down payment of the purchase price.
+5. As detailed above, homebuyers must have a minimum of 3 percent down payment of the purchase price.
 Of the 3 percent, 1.5 percent is required to be from the borrower's own savings.
 For the purchase of a three-family home, the minimum down payment requirement is 5 percent, with 3 percent from the home buyer's own savings.

 6. The borrowers must meet the credit and underwriting requirements of the participating One Mortgage Program lender they choose.
 A borrower's credit score must be at least 640 to buy a single-family or condo and at least 660 to buy a two- or three-family home.
 MHP also will work with consumers who don’t have any credit history.

-7. The home buyer must agree to use the home purchased as a primary residence through the term of the loan.
+7. The homebuyer must agree to use the home purchased as a primary residence through the term of the loan.

 After closing, One Mortgage Program home buyers must complete a post-purchase homeowner workshop called HomeSafe.
-Home buyers have one year after the closing on their home to complete the workshop.
-Topics discussed at the HomeSafe workshop include home maintenance and repairs, insurance, lead paint, budgeting, homeowner discounts, rehab grants, tenant management and other topics of value to homeowners.
+Homebuyers have one year after the closing on their home to complete the workshop.
+Topics discussed at the HomeSafe workshop include home maintenance and repairs, insurance, lead paint, budgeting, homeowner discounts, rehab grants, tenant management, and other topics of value to homeowners.